Gastrotheca ochoai: Description

 profile.
 The tympanum is round; the supra-tympanic fold is weakly developed and granular.
 The fingers have no webbing whereas the toes have moderate webbing; the discs are wide and roundly truncate.
 Dorsal skin has small tubercles.
 Adults have golden tan coloration with black or brown markings, potentially joining into median or paired stripes.
 They can, however, change their color to brown, as well as change the intensity of the dorsal patterns.
 There are narrow, dark brown canthal and post-orbital stripes.
 The iris is bronze.
 The venter is dusky white.

 The tadpoles metamorphose in their mother's pouch.

 Habitat and conservation

-Gastrotheca ochoai is an arboreal frog found in cloud forests at elevations of 2700–2800 m above sea level.
-The tadpoles develop in bromeliads.
-It is a very rare species that is threatened by habitat loss (deforestation) caused by subsistence use of wood and timber and by increasing human habitations.
-It occurs in the Manú National Park.
+Gastrotheca ochoai lives at elevations of 2745–3080 m above sea level.
+It has been found solely in bromeliad plants growing on cliffs.
+It is a very rare species that is threatened by habitat loss (deforestation) in favor of farms and livestock cultivation.
+While scientists have not reported this frog in any protected places, they suspect it in Machu Picchu Historic Sanctuary.
+Because the frog lives near important archeological sites, it may be disturbed by visitors.

+The IUCN classifies this frog as endangered and Peru's own system rates it as critically endangered.